NanSais/Repairing-Process-Descriptions-by-Discovering-Deviations-from-Process-Models/README.md

 ## Data Format

 All experimental input files are located in the `Data` folder.
-Each example includes a set of textual descriptions and a corresponding BPMN 2.0 model.

 ### Text Description Files (`.txt`)

 Each file follows the same Python-style format with the following variables: